 Billed Value of Potentially Recoverable Claims: Billed Value of Potentially Recoverable Claims "BVPRC" represents the cumulative Billed Amount of potentially recoverable claims.
 We analyze our claims portfolio and identify potentially recoverable claims using MSP proprietary algorithms which comb through historical paid claims data and search for possible recoveries based on our approximately 600 Funnels and 1,100 Layers.
 For a majority of our claims, the Company believes it has the ability to recover in excess of the Paid Amount by collecting the Billed Amount plus interest plus double damages under applicable law.
 Under existing statutory and case law, the private cause of action under the Medicare Secondary Payer Act permits an award of double damages when a primary plan fails to provide for primary payment or appropriate reimbursement.
-However, the Repair Abuses of MSP Payments Act (RAMP Act, H.R.
-8063), if passed, would repeal the private cause of action and remove the possibility of recovering double damages.
 Federal law expressly provides MAOs with the right to charge providers for the Billed Amount when auto insurer liability exists.
 For additional information on potentially recoverable amounts, please see "Business - The Opportunity."